oOFaYOo/analytical-service/README.md

 # Sandbox

-A small pet project that simulates an application for some kind of business.
+A small personal project that simulates an application for some kind of business.
 Using: React, TypeScript, Tailwind, React Testing Library, Jest.
 Tested only on Google Chrome.